 I’ll use myself as an example again.

-Now, let’s say I increased my bone mineral density by 5%, which is the upper end of what you can expect from a good strength training program.
+Now, let’s say I increased my bone mineral density by a few percentage points, which is the upper end of what you can expect from a good strength training program.

-The bottom line is some people do have heavier bones than others, but the differences are too small to have a significant effect on your BMI.
+Summary: Some people do have heavier bones than others thanks to genetics and training, but the differences are too small to have a significant effect on your BMI.